 I like to think of this recipe as an amalgamation of Canadian and British traditions.
-Although a British Christmas doesn’t typically involve the cookies and squares we so enjoy in Canada and the US.
+A British Christmas doesn’t typically involve the cookies and squares we so enjoy in Canada and the US.
 It’s more about Christmas Pudding and Mince Pies over here.
 However this recipe combines a traditional British ingredient – mincemeat – with a delicious North American Christmas dessert – squares.
 It’s a very satisfying combination!

 Use ordinary oats, never the instant variety.